fmarino-ipzs/eid-it-wallet-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Credential Format must ensure that there is a robust mechanism to ensure that data that is not to be released to a Verifier cannot be extracted by the Verifier (selective disclosure).
+     - The Credential Format must ensure that there is a robust mechanism to ensure that data that is not to be released to a Verifier cannot be extracted by the Verifier (Selective Disclosure).

-Both SD-JWT and mdoc-CBOR provide selective disclosure capability, allowing Holders to reveal only specific fields to the Verifier.
+Both SD-JWT and mdoc-CBOR provide Selective Disclosure capability, allowing Holders to reveal only specific fields to the Verifier.

 PR-CF-40
 ^^^^^^^^